Hen Party Ideas in Leeds?

 Nightlife Guide to Leeds Hen Nights

-Whether the hen party girls would rather pop into a bar for a drink, or party until the sun rises, Leeds has you covered.
+Whether the girls would rather pop into a bar for a drink, or party until the sun rises, Leeds has you covered.
 There are four areas in Leeds known for their nightlife culture that all bring something different to the table.

 A hugely pedestrianised area that’s home to your well-loved bars, including Electric Press, All Bar One and plenty of other well-known nationwide chains.